malpa222/portfolio/_pages/portfolio/lo3.md

 title: LO3 - The security professional
 ---

-[comment]: # LO3: the security professional
-[comment]: # “The student shows to have practised and improved professional skills as a security specialist, and
-[comment]: # as a researcher and developer.”
-[comment]: # You are in your semester 6 or 7, so you must be able to learn and show professional skills on the
-[comment]: # graduation level of our education, so on bachelor level.
-In general, that means that you can deliver
-[comment]: # quality independently in an unpredictable and open setting.
-The professional skills you want to
-[comment]: # show for are research skills, communication skills, personal leadership, and that you can manage
-[comment]: # all aspects of carrying out an ICT project, in our case with some security context to it.

 The goal of this learning outcome is to prove that I have worked on and improved my security specialist as well as research and development skills.
 Moreover I have to show that I have applied aforementioned qualities in a professional setting and were able to independently work on delivering good and valuable products.